My-Altt/Ed-Puzzle-Hack/README.md

 If that doesn't work right click press Inspect at the bottom to open Developer tools then press Console

-Then Past the code and press enter
+Then paste the code and press enter

 You may need to type something to agree that the code may be a hack and that you agree to bear all responsibility just type it in and press enter and re-enter the code as in the previous step.